 - The student and the proctor must procure a site appropriate for testing.
-Exams are not to be administered in a home unless given special exception due to mobility limitations or special needs. - The exam must remain in the possession of the proctor until the time the test is administered. - The proctor must verify the identity of the student based on a valid government-issued photo ID before giving an exam. - The proctor must be present at all times while the exam is being administered.
+Exams are not to be administered in a home unless given special exception due to mobility limitations or special needs. - The exam must remain in the possession of the proctor until the time the test is administered. - The proctor must verify the identity of the student based on a valid government issued photo ID before giving an exam. - The proctor must be present at all times while the exam is being administered.
 Exam times may not exceed two hours (unless the student requires additional time based on an accommodation approved by the Special Accommodations Coordinator). - No assistance is allowed.
-The exam is closed-book unless otherwise noted. - Once started, the examination must be completed.
-If the student leaves the room before completing the exam, the exam period is ended and the exam must be submitted to Graduate School USA as is. - The exam may not be copied by the student under any circumstance. - Electronic devices (e.g., computers, PDAs, cell phones, pagers, etc.) are not permitted in any testing facility. - Children are not allowed in any exam session. - Students must know their student identification number and include it on the examination. - Immediately upon completion, completed examinations are to be returned to the faculty member as a PDF file or sent to the Registrar by fax at (202) 479-2501.
+The exam is closed book unless otherwise noted. - Once started, the examination must be completed.
+If the student leaves the room before completing the exam, the exam period is ended and the exam must be submitted to the Graduate School as is. - The exam may not be copied by the student under any circumstance. - Electronic devices (e.g., computers, PDAs, cell phones, pagers, etc.) are not permitted in any testing facility. - Children are not allowed in any exam session. - Students must know their student identification number and include it on the examination. - The exam may not be copied by a student under any circumstance. - Immediately upon completion, completed examinations are to be returned to the faculty member as a PDF file or sent to the Registrar by fax at 202-479-2501.